akvo/akvo-caddisfly-sensors/README.md

-This repository contain source files for fabricating the environmental sensors developed by Akvo in partnership with SODAQ.
+This repository contain source files for fabricating the environmental sensors developed by Akvo in partnership with SODAQ and REGGS.
+The files are stored in two folders:

-Note: This only includes files for producing the PCB, and the associated software and firmware files.
-3D files for fabricating the Reggs-designed enclosure are not included.
+*hardware-packaging*: contains design files for the plastic and aluminum components, as well as photography, stickers, and packaging.

+The abbreviations stand for:

+* WEC: Water EC sensor
+* SEC: Soil EC sensor
+* SOM: Soil Moisture sensor
+* SUM: Stove Usage Monitoring sensor
+* WAP: Water pressure sensor
+* HAP: House Air Pollution sensor
+* SSU: Standard Surface Unit

+*pcb-software-manuals*: contains design files for the PCB's, including manuals, firmware and supporting software.

 Each device folder includes:

-Hardware files : Eagle CAD files for the schematic and gerbers.
-A bill of materials (BOM) will be added soon
+Hardware files : Eagle CAD files for the schematic and gerbers, including a bill of materials (BOM).

 Software files : arduino files and associated libraries